react-bootstrap-table/react-bootstrap-table2/packages/react-bootstrap-table2-paginator/README.md

 </PaginationProvider>
 ```

 That's it!!
-The benifit for using standalone is you can much easier to render the standalone component in any posistion.
-In the future, we will implement more featue like applying `style`, `className` etc on standalone components.
+The benefit for using standalone is you can much easier to render the standalone component in any position.
+In the future, we will implement more features like applying `style`, `className` etc on standalone components.

 ##### Customizable props for `PaginationListStandalone`
 * N/A